maxvfischer/DIY-arcade/README.md

 ### Cut wood biscuits holes
 To hold all the panels together, wood biscuits, wood glue and a nail gun were used.
-The wood biscuits are not only good for making the cabinet robust, but also helps with fixating all the panels at the right places and angles.
-The only panel that wasn't joined with wood biscuits was the screen panel.
+The wood biscuits are not only good for making the cabinet robust, but they also help with fixating all the panels at the right places and angles.
+The only panel that wasn't attached with wood biscuits was the screen panel.
 The reason was for the screen to be interchangeable if it breaks, something that is not possible (or atleast very difficult) if the panel is glued in place.

 When using the wood biscuit cutter, it's important that the holes end up at the correct place at the aligning panels.
-One simple way of solving this is to align your panels and draw a line on both panels at the center of where the biscuit should be.
-At least my machine has a vertical line that you can align with your drawn lines.
+One simple way of solving this is to align your panels and then draw a line on both panels at the center of where you want the biscuit to be.
 If you do this, the holes will end up at the right place.

 ![vertical panel saw](./images/build/biscuit_joiner_2.jpg)